-So which is his best and which is his worst?
+But what is his best and which is his worst movie?
 Here's our take.

 You can read our two-and-a-half star review, but the thing to take away from 'The Hateful Eight' was that it was easily Tarantino's most indulgent, undisciplined work.
 With a running time that spans three hours - and somehow feels longer - Tarantino reigned himself into a single room, but let everything out in that room.
 Gone was any kind of subtlety, any kind of nuance or reservedness.
 Instead, Tarantino gave us both barrels - but the thing backfired.

 8. 'DEATH PROOF'

 As part of his Grindhouse experiment with compatriot Robert Rodriguez, Tarantino harked back to the likes of 'Vanishing Point', 'Two-Lane Blacktop' and other great car movies of the '70s.
 Taken on its own merits, 'Death Proof' is reasonably good and proved that - if he wanted to - Tarantino could competently direct an enthusiastic car chase.
 However, when 'Death Proof' is stacked against 'Pulp Fiction', 'Inglorious Basterds' or 'Django Unchained', it comes up short.

 'Inglorious Basterds' proved that Quentin Tarantino was able to direct on a much grander scale than anything he'd done before.
 'Django Unchained' was him underlining that fact.
 A great central performance by Leonardo DiCaprio, 'Django Unchained' is every bit the love letter to blood-soaked Westerns that he hoped it would be.
 However, it did portend to 'The Hateful Eight' and its overbearing running length.
 One of his best soundtracks, as well.